-The violation of Driving with suspended drivers license is set forth at NJSA 39:3-40.
+The violation of Driving with a NJ suspended drivers license is set forth at NJSA 39:3-40.

 This section states, “no person to whom a drivers license has been refused or whose driver’s license or reciprocity privilege has been suspended or revoked or who has been prohibited from obtaining a driver’s license, shall personally operate a motor vehicle during the period of refusal suspension, revocation or prohibition.”
 The statute also prohibits the operation of a motor vehicle whose registration has been revoked.

 Conviction for Driving with suspended drivers license under this statute brings the following penalties.
 Upon conviction of the first offense of fine of $500.00.
 The defendant will also be surcharged a mandatory $250.00 per year for 3 years in every DWS by the MVC.
 Upon conviction for the second offense a fine of $750.00 and imprisonment in the county jail for not more than 5 days.
 Upon conviction for the third offense a fine of $1000.00 and imprisonment in the county jail for 10 days.
 Additionally, the statute states, upon the conviction the court shall impose or extend a period of suspension not to exceed 6 months.
 Also, upon conviction the court shall impose a period of imprisonment for not less than 45 days, if while operating a vehicle in violation of this section a person is involved in an accident resulting in personal injury to another person.

 If an individual violates this section while under suspension issued pursuant to 39:4-50, driving while under the influence of liquor or drugs and is convicted, they shall be fined $500.00 extra? and have their license suspended for an additional period not less than one year nor more than two years and may be in the county jail for not more than 90 days.
 The defendant will also be surcharged a mandatory $250.00 per year for 3 years.